 A statement of Purpose fondly called SOP is an academic statement which is a major requirement for a graduate school admission application.
 Moreover, the essence of writing an SOP is to primarily convince the graduate school admission committee to offer you provisional admission into a specific programme.
 It further demonstrates that you have carried out a primary study in that programme or course you are applying for and that you would wish to learn more about it.
 More importantly, the SOP also captures the fact that the department is the best fit for your programme choice.

 It is worthy of note that, a statement of purpose is different from a personal essay or statement.
 In as much as it is not a personal essay, it should also contain details about your personal life to boost your chances of securing admission.
-Moreover, it is neither a creative writing piece but must be well articulated with correct sentences and unique vocabulary.
+Moreover, it is not a creative writing piece but must be well articulated with correct sentences and unique vocabulary.
 However, this post will discuss in detail the structures of an SOP as well as how to write a good one.
 Let’s dive right in.

 Others are currently reading